28 Fun Things To Do in Cozumel, Mexico

 Where to eat in Cozumel

-There are a ton of amazing places to eat in Cozumel and choosing the favorites is not an easy task.
-I feel like even after several weeks on the island, I barely scratched the surface.
-I did choose some of my best finds, and I’m sure I’ll be adding more with each visit.
-With the exception of a couple of restaurants, most of these places are located away from the main touristy area, but still an easy walk or a short cab ride away.
+Cozumel has an insane number of amazing places to eat, from hole in the wall taquerias, casual eateries, to fine dining.
+After many trips to Cozumel and weeks spent on the island, I feel like I barely scratched the surface.
+I chose some of my best finds, and I’m sure I’ll be adding more with each visit.
+Some if the restaurants listed below are right in town, others a bit away from the main touristy area, but still an easy walk or a short cab ride away.

 Best Taquerias in Cozumel